jimniels/blog/_drafts/2018-11-05-pathnames-to-subdomains.md

 2. Setup `jim-nielsen.com` as a site in Netlify and make sure it has `_redirects` file following the structure of [the Stack Overflow suggestion](https://stackoverflow.com/questions/48604843/how-to-host-multiple-github-repos-using-the-same-custom-domain-on-netlify) which would proxy all path requests of `jim-nielsen.com` to my custom `x.netlify.com` Netlify project domains.
 3. Once all repos and sites were setup in Netlify, test each redirect from my `jim-nielsen.netlify.com` domain (i.e. make sure `jim-nielsen.netlify.com/blog` would proxy the request to my `jim-nielsen-blog.netlify.com` project in Netlify while keeping the URL in the address bar as `jim-nielsen.netlify.com/blog`)
 4. If everything worked as expected, change `jim-nielsen.com` domain to point at Netlify instead of GitHub.
-5. Test everything again.
+5. And of course, test everything again for good measure.

 After getting to step 3, I realized this was actually more complicated than I thought.
 As the Stack Overflow solution points out:

-> You will however need to ensure that any urls used in the dissertation repo are correctly relative to this path, which may be easy or may be very hard depending on the build system.
+> You will however need to ensure that any urls used in the [proxied] repo are correctly relative to [your root domain], which may be easy or may be very hard depending on the build system.

-Each of my repos were a little haphazard with how they were handling URLs.
-And because they were static pages still being hosted live at jim-nielsen.com by Github Pages, I realized that this half-step towards getting things into Netlify was actually going to be more complicated than going all the way to where I wanted to be: a subdomain for each repo.
+Each of my repos were a little haphazard with how they were handling URLs (be it absolute or relative) and since they were static pages hosted at jim-nielsen.com via Github Pages, I realized that this half-step towards getting things into Netlify was actually going to be more complicated than going all the way to where I wanted to be: a subdomain for each repo.

 ### A Subdomain For Each Repo

-The biggest challenge in setting everything up as it’s own subdomain was that I would have to go through and audit every single repo, just to make sure its URLs etc. were prepared for the change in location at which they lived.
+The biggest challenge in setting everything up as its own subdomain was that I would have to go through and audit every single repo to make sure all URLs (like `<a>` tags, RSS links, and open graph tags) were prepared for a change of location.
 I had been trying to avoid this because the manic person inside of me knew that if I touched an old repo, I’d see all the things I did wrong back when I built it and wouldn’t be able to not refactor things.
 It seemed as though moving half a dozen projects from pathnames to subdomains would end up resulting in half a dozen projects being modernized, which would take forever.

 I’m not going to lie, that’s kind of what happened, at least on some projects.
 Some of the repos I touched were really old and I hadn’t built them in a very portable way, so I tried to only fix those aspects.
-However, there was also a repo or two that I didn’t even have to change a single line for them to work.
+However, there were also a couple repos where I didn’t have to change a single line of code for them to work (hooray for Jim of yesteryear).

 Probably the most common change I had to make to each repo was to set up a standardized build process.
-Because these projects had been on Github pages, many were dynamic in the sense that they were built locally and then the “built” files were committed to git.
-Plus, because (at least when I set these projects up) Github Pages essentially just plopped your repo into a web server, I had to make sure all my `index.html` files were in the repo.
-So I had a lot of project structures like this:
+Most projects had some kind of build process that resulted in a few compiled files being committed into git so Github Pages would host them.
+You see Github Pages (at least when I set these projects up) essentially just plopped your repo onto a web server as-is, so many of my repos had strange file placements to make things work, like a compiled `index.html` file in the root of the repo.
+I had a couple project structures similar to this:

 ```
 .